tomsWebConsulting/twcsl/Add to Cart Button Active Hours/README.md

 By default the code uses Settings > Business Information > BUSINESS HOURS to determine when the atc button is active.
 You can override the business hours set in your site using settings in the code.
-Ese the same hours format as shown in the [support documentation][8] < https://tinyurl.com/ybunsvxz > or the user interface.
+Use the same hours format as shown in the [support documentation][8] < https://tinyurl.com/ybunsvxz > or the user interface.